mayan-edms/Mayan-EDMS/docs/mercs/0003-using-javascript-libraries.rst

 Abstract
 ========

-This MERC proposes a standard way to use javascript libraries.
+This MERC proposes a standard way to use JavaScript libraries.

 Rationale
 =========

-Mayan EDMS uses several javascript libraries for user interface features.
+Mayan EDMS uses several JavaScript libraries for user interface features.
-Currently, the libraries are not installed using any javascript package manager but copied uncompressed.
+Currently, the libraries are not installed using any JavaScript package manager but copied uncompressed.
 Installing the libraries in this manner carries some disadvantages.